-In 2014, Australia Day will be celebrated on Sunday 26th January, with a replacement holiday on Monday.
+In 2015, Australia Day will be celebrated on Monday 26th January.

 Australia Day is celebrated on January 26 and commemorates the first landing in Australia by Captain Arthur Phillip.
 Between January 18 and 20, 1788, the First Fleet of 11 ships sailed into Botany Bay to set up a penal colony there but the bay proved to be unsuitable.
 Captain Phillip took a team north and named the area on the south shore of Port Jackson as Sydney Cove.
 The formal establishment of the colony occurred two weeks later on February 7.